Renata Oruba and Stanisław Franczak – friends, colleagues and Polish architects with tremendous passion for their field.

 Personally, however, I like straight, normal forms.

-I’ve just come across pictures of the world’s narrowest house – Keret House in Warsaw designed by Jakub Szczesny.
+I recently came across pictures of the world’s narrowest house – Keret House in Warsaw designed by Jakub Szczesny.
 The owner of the house, Etgar Keret, said that staying at the Keret House is like a “memorial to my family”.
 Sadly, Keret’s parents’ families died in the Second World War when Nazi Germany occupied Poland.
 His parents survived the war.

 Szszesny had a vision and turned it into a reality.
 Indeed, while sitting in a nearby cafe, he saw a dark crevice between two buildings on the other side of the street.